remixlab/viscomp/README.md

     |       |-- index.html
     |       |-- source.md

-Refer to [reveal folder structure](https://github.com/hakimel/reveal.js#folder-structure) for more details, and to the *Setup* below.
+Refer to the [reveal folder structure](https://github.com/hakimel/reveal.js#folder-structure) for more details, and to the *Setup* below.

 ## Setup